nicholasshirley/gem-auth-test/README.md

 ### note on getting started
 Once you `bundle install` you will still need to `rails db:create` so PG can create a new DB.

-To start the API and React server run `rake start`
+To start the API and React server run `rake start`. *Note* if you start the server with `rails s` it will default to `:3000`.

 ## Setting up the first user
-1. Start the Rails server with `rails s`
+1. Start the Rails server with `rake start`

 2. Load Postman and `POST` a new user to `lvh.me:3001/auth` with the body parameters: